-What To Watch For Vs. Cleveland
+What To Watch For Vs. Seattle

-- A Raider recording 100-plus receiving yards for the fourth consecutive game with Jared Cook recording 180 yards in Week 1, Amari Cooper finishing with 116 yards in Week 2 and Jordy Nelson totaling 173 yards in Week 3. - QB Derek Carr recording his 20th career game with a passer rating of at least 100 points, which would tie him with Jeff Hostetler for the fifth most in franchise history. - Carr throwing for 300 yards in back-to-back weeks, marking the third time this season and the 17th time in his career.
-The Raiders are 10-6 when he reaches the 300-yard milestone. - Carr completing 90 percent of his passes to become the first player in NFL history to post a 90-plus completion percentage in multiple games.
-In Week 2, Carr became the first quarterback in NFL history to complete 90 percent of his passes on at least 30 attempts. - Carr throwing three touchdowns in a game for the first time this season.
-Carr has posted three touchdowns in 14 games thus far, ranking tied for third in NFL history with the most three-touchdown performances to start his career. - TE Jared Cook leading all tight ends in the NFL in receiving yards for the fourth consecutive week.
-Cook enters Sunday's game as the only tight end to surpass 250-plus receiving yards this season. - Cook continuing to lead the league among tight ends with the most receptions for first downs (12).
-Since joining the Silver and Black in 2017, Cook is tied four fourth among tight ends with 47 first-down receptions. - Cook hauling in one touchdown to bring his career total to 20, which would tie him for 15th in the league among active tight ends - Cook needs 172 yards to bring his career total to 5,000, becoming just the eight active tight end to accomplish the feat. - WR Amari Cooper recording 100 receiving yards for the second time this season after recording 119 yards in Week 2, marking his 13th career game with at least 100 yards. - DE Bruce Irvin totaling two sacks, which would bring his career total to 40 to become the 19th active player to accomplish the feat. - Irvin continuing to lead the league in forced fumbles since joining the Silver and Black in 2016 with 11.
-Since 2016, Irvin is one of two players in the NFL who have registered at least 15 sacks and 10 forced fumbles. - RB Marshawn Lynch recording a rushing touchdown for the fourth consecutive game, marking the first time he's done so with the Silver and Black.
-Lynch needs five touchdowns to become the 15th rusher in NFL history with 90 career scores. - Lynch continuing to lead the league with 61 rushing touchdowns since the beginning of the 2011 season, despite only playing in seven games in the 2015 season due to an abdominal injury and being retired for the duration of the 2016 season.
+- WR Martavis Bryant leading the team in receiving yardage for the second consecutive week after posting a game-high 91 yards against the Los Angeles Chargers. - QB Derek Carr recording his 20th career game with a passer rating of at least 100 points, which would tie him with Jeff Hostetler for the fifth most in franchise history. - Carr throwing for at least 300 yards in three consecutive weeks for the third time in his career.
+Carr has recorded three games this season with at least 300-passing yards and has accomplished the feat 17 times in his career.
+The Raiders are 11-6 when he reaches the 300-yard milestone. - Carr completing 90 percent of his passes to become the first player in NFL history to post a 90-plus completion percentage in multiple games.
+In Week 2, Carr became the first quarter-back in NFL history to complete 90 percent of his passes on at least 30 attempts. - Carr recording a completion percentage of 70.0 or better for the fourth time this season, which would mark a career high.
+Through five weeks, Carr has posted an AFC best 71.3 completion percentage. - Carr throwing three touchdowns for the second time this season after recording four touchdowns against the Browns in Week 4.
+Carr has posted three touchdowns in 15 games thus far, - CB Gareon Conley becoming the first Raider to return multiple interceptions for a touchdown in a season since Thomas Howard did so in 2007. - TE Jared Cook becoming the third tight end this season to surpass 400 receiving yards.
+Cook currently ranks fourth among tight ends in the NFL with 390 receiving yards. - Cook recording two receptions for a first down to tie the league lead among tight ends with 21.
+Since joining the Silver and Black in 2017, Cook ranks fourth among tight ends with 54 first-down receptions. - Cook hauling in one touchdown to bring his career total to 22, which would move him into 14th in the league among active tight ends. - Cook needs 54 yards to bring his career total to 5,000, becoming just the eight active tight end to accomplish the feat. - WR Amari Cooper recording 100 receiving yards for the third time this season after recording 119 yards in Week 2 and 128 yards in Week 4.
+It would mark his 13th career game with at least 100 yards. - DE Bruce Irvin recording a sack in back-to-back contests.
+In Week 5, Irvin recorded one sack, which brought his career total to 40 to become the 19th active player to accomplish the feat. - Irvin continuing to lead the league in forced fumbles since joining the Silver and Black in 2016 with 11.
+Since 2016, Irvin is one of two players in the NFL who have registered at least 15 sacks and 10 forced fumbles. - RB Marshawn Lynch recording a rushing touchdown for the fourth game this season.
+Lynch needs six touchdowns to become the 15th rusher in NFL history with 90 career scores. - Lynch continuing to lead the league with 61 rushing touchdowns since the beginning of the 2011 season, despite only playing in seven games in the 2015 season due to an abdominal injury and being retired for the duration of the 2016 season.